Mikex95/Mikex95/README.md

 - ⚡ Fun fact: **An ostrich's eye is bigger than its brain**

-- Few Projects from my full-stack course at SuperCode -
+o - Few Projects from my full-stack course at SuperCode -

-SuperCode Cluedo Game
+- SuperCode Cluedo Game
 <a href="mikex95.github.io/supercode-cluedo-game/"> SuperCode Cluedo Game Website </a>

 <a href="https://github.com/Mikex95/supercode-cluedo-game"> See the Code </a>

-SuperCode Pokemon Team Project (React.js)
+- SuperCode Pokemon Team Project (React.js)
 <a href="https://github.com/Mikex95/pokemon-app"> See the Code </a>

-SuperCode Rock Paper Scissors Game (HTML, CSS, Javascript)
+- SuperCode Rock Paper Scissors Game (HTML, CSS, Javascript)
 <a href="https://mikex95.github.io/rock-paper-scissors-game/"> SuperCode Rock Paper Scissors </a>

 <a href="https://github.com/Mikex95/rock-paper-scissors-game"> See the Code </a>